kirankumarkolla/baywheels/README.md

 ### Airflow to schedule workflows

-Workflows: Airflow is used to create the workflos and set the dependencies among the tasks Configure email notifications on failure.
-We can set the retreis option to 3 or something to retry the task before terminating especially while downloading files from web.
+Workflows: Airflow is used to create the workflos and set the dependencies among the tasks Configured email notifications on failure in the airflow dag We can set the retreis option to 3 or something to retry the task before terminating especially while downloading files from web.

 ### Restartbility

-Create a batch id for each run to keep track of the daily load stg & cln tables will be truncate and load for each batch add pre-sql statements before starting the load for each stage to clean up the partial data load while rerunning the same batch again.
+Need to create a batch id for each run to keep track of the daily load Stg & cln tables will be truncate and load for each batch Add pre-sql statements before starting the load for each stage to clean up the partial data load while rerunning the same batch again.

 ### Containers
 Created separate containers for postgresql and airflow for this project